ni/flexrio/docs/userhdlworkflow/User_HDL_Workflow.md

 ## FAQ
-### Why don't we leverage hwtools for the user workflow?
+### Why don't we leverage hwtools for the user-facing side of the workflow?
 ### Why are the user FlexRIO dependencies delivered in a zip file?